FSPGrowth

 Credits:

-The complete program was written by Yudai Masu under the supervision of Professor Rage Uday Kiran.
+The original program was written by Yudai Masu under the supervision of Professor Rage Uday Kiran.
+This optimized, API-compatible implementation retains that public interface while replacing the internal mining engine.

 getMemoryRSS()[source]

-Total amount of RSS memory consumed by the mining process will be retrieved from this function
+Total amount of RSS memory consumed by the mining process.

 Returns: